How to Design a Political Logo: A Practical, Campaign-Ready Guide

 Checklist: a campaign-ready political logo test

-Before you finalize, run a practical validation pass.
-This checklist mirrors the questions a campaign staffer or print vendor will ask: Can we recognize it quickly?
-Can we reproduce it in one color?
-Can we use it in the header, the footer, and as a small icon?
+Before you finish, run a quick check.
+These are the questions a staffer or vendor will ask.
+Is it fast to recognize?
+Does it print in one color?
+Does it work as a small icon?

 • Recognizable as an icon at very small sizes